 It turns out that in rural areas where poverty is rampant, craft is providing a viable opportunity for mothers to pursue economic freedom while taking care of their children at home.
 In a country where education acts as a barrier for these last mile communities to enter formal employment, craft offers a livelihood option to nearly 30mn people living under poverty.

-SukkhaCitta is my model for change, it's not a fashion brand.
+SukkhaCitta is my model for change, not a fashion brand.
 From the start, it is my intention for it to be a platform to address a real, systematic problem faced by our most vulnerable artisans.
-That's why we work hard, going village to village to provide access to education - while sustaining our impact by connecting them to you.
+That's why we work hard, providing access to education - while sustaining our impact by connecting them to you.

-Thank you for reading this far.
-As a tiny social enterprise with big dreams, you make our work possible.
+As a tiny social enterprise with big dreams, I just want you to know how much your support matters.
+It is you who make our work possible.
 You inspire us to be better, to do something that's never been done - especially on days where the struggle are overwhelming.